-Section 1.
+- Section 1.
 Trial Service Period.
 All employees shall serve an eighteen (18) month trial service period from their last date of hire.
 During the first (1st) eighteen (18) months following the last date of hire, trial service employees shall have no recourse to the grievance procedure of this Agreement as pertains to items of discipline and discharge.
-In-lieu of probation telmination the Chief of Police may extend the trial service period up to six (6) additional months, if the Chief of Police feels the employee is showing progress but needs more time.
-If this occurs the Chief of Police will notify the Association President of the decision.
-The Chief of Police has the option to offer a certified lateral employee a (12) month trial service period if they left pervious employment under satisfactory terms.
-Upon promotion, an employee shall serve a nine (9) month trial service period during which the employee may be returned to the former position without loss of seniority.
+In-lieu of probation termination the Chief of Police may extend the trial service period up to six (6) additional months, if the Chief of Police feels the employee is showing progress but needs more time.
+If this occurs the Chief of Police has the option to offer a certified lateral employee a (12) month trial service period if they left pervious employment under satisfactory terms.
+Upon promotion, an employee shall serve a nine (9) month trial service period during which the employee may be returned to the former position without loss of seniority. - Section 2.

-Section 2.
 Seniority.
 Police officers who are senior in grade, service and performance of duty will be recognized through the designation of Senior Police Officer.
-A police officer becomes eligible for senior police officer designation upon reaching ten years (10) as a celiified officer with the Stayton Police Department and has not had any disciplinary actions against them in the past two (2) years.
+A police officer becomes eligible for senior police officer designation upon reaching ten years (10)

+as a ce1iified officer with the Stayton Police Department and has not had any disciplinary actions against them in the past two (2) years.
 Prior law enforcement experience is not included in calculating the years of service for this recognition.